kd7yuen/se_project_aroundtheus/README.md

 Created a webpage with cards that follow a grid pattern and can adjust to different screen types.

 This now includes the early works of interactive javascript.
 The edit button now displays a popup to edit the profile.
+Added a sticky footer that always stays at bottom even when more cards added.

 **Figma**